krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_util.rst

 DESCRIPTION
 -----------

-kdb5_util allows an administrator to perform low-level maintenance procedures on the Kerberos and KADM5 database.
-Databases can be created, destroyed, and dumped to and loaded from ASCII files.
-Additionally, kdb5_util can create a Kerberos master key stash file. kdb5_util subsumes the functionality of and makes obsolete the previous database maintenance programs kdb5_create, kdb5_edit, kdb5_destroy, and kdb5_stash.
+kdb5_util allows an administrator to perform maintenance procedures on the KDC database.
+Databases can be created, destroyed, and dumped to or loaded from ASCII files.  kdb5_util can create a Kerberos master key stash file or perform live rollover of the master key.

 When kdb5_util is run, it attempts to acquire the master key and open the database.
 However, execution continues regardless of whether or not kdb5_util successfully opens the database, because the database may not exist yet or the stash file may be corrupt.

-Note that some KDB plugins may not support all kdb5_util commands.
+Note that some KDC database modules may not support all kdb5_util commands.

 COMMAND-LINE OPTIONS
 --------------------